science-gamed/sciencegamed.co.uk/games/sors/presskit/index.md

 <br>

-This is some music from our games!
-[Yeah, you like it I think](http://www.youtube.com/watch?v=hxQAUADFCzw "Motohiro Kawashima live")
+Here's some music from our game.
+The soundtrack can be described as 'futuristic electronica'.
-<iframe src="//www.youtube.com/embed/hxQAUADFCzw" frameborder="0" allowfullscreen></iframe>
+<iframe src="https://www.youtube.com/embed/6IRn6SLs1sE" frameborder="0" allowfullscreen></iframe>

 ## Images